turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-4-tests.md

 ## Active user control (AUC)

 - [x] US4-AUC-1: It should display a log-out button when hovered over
+- [x] US4-AUC-2: It should not display a log-out button when mouse not hovered over

+## Authentication service tests (AHS)

+### Sign Out

+- [x] US4-AHS-1: It should call axios post with the correct url
+- [ ] US4-AHS-2: It should return err if post rejects with standard error object
+- [ ] US4-AHS-3: It should return err?.response?.data where validation error received
+- [ ] US4-AHS-4: It should call remove item on local storage

+### Get Active User

+- [ ] US4-AHS-5: It should call get item on local storage
+- [ ] US4-AHS-6: It should return the value returned from get item

 ## Integration Tests (INT)